Judaism’s rich curse traditions (Defixiones, Part 8)

-So while there may have been some Hellenizing influence on the SHR, it seems that the Judaic curse tradition was already present, much of it drawn directly from that of the same culture that influenced those Western praxes.
-This is likely why the Greek materials resonated with those clearly already in existence among Jewish mystics, found favor, and were incorporated into the SHR.
+So while there may have been some Hellenizing influence on the SHR, it seems the Judaic curse tradition was already present, much of it drawn directly from that of the same culture that influenced those Western praxes.
+This is likely why, assuming there were any Greek materials introduced, they would have resonated with those clearly already in existence among Jewish mystics, found favor, and been incorporated into the SHR.

-As to the idea that the SHR is a heretical text, according to professor of Jewish thought and folklore, Yuval Harari, it seems to have been quite popular…12
+As to the idea the SHR is a heretical text, according to professor of Jewish thought and folklore, Yuval Harari, it seems to have been quite popular…¹³

 […] during the Byzantine period [395–1453] and the subsequent centuries.
 Near the turn of the millennium it was mentioned by Karaite leaders as a paradigm of the “Rabbanite books of magic.”
 It was repeatedly copied in both Europe and the Muslim world and was partially embedded in the most influential magic compilation Book of the Angel Razi’el.